andyi95/yamdb_final/README-en.md

   - `SECRET_KEY` - 20-symbols Django key used for generating cookies, crsf and save storages
   - `DB_HOST`, `DB_PORT`  - PostgreSQL server container's hostname and port.
 If necessary, you may use PostgreSQL server running on the host - for appropriate network configuration check the [docs section](https://docs.docker.com/compose/networking/) dedicated to port mapping between containers and host.
   - `DB_NAME`, `POSTGRES_USER`, `POSTGRES_PASSWORD` - database name, PostgreSQL username and password used for save connection.
-  - `HOST`, `USER`, `SSH_KEY`/`PASSWORD`, `PASSPHRASE` - network address, username, private SSH-key (with a passphrase if used) or password, used for SSH deployment.
+  - `HOST`, `USER`, `SSH_KEY`/`PASSWORD`, `PASSPHRASE` (optional) - network address, username, private SSH-key (with a passphrase if used) or password, used for SSH deployment with GitHub Actions.
 Check the official [ssh-action](https://github.com/appleboy/ssh-action) repo for more parameters.
+  - `DB_ENGINE` (optional) - Django library for dabase connection and management.
+Might be useful in case of using a DB server different from Postgres.
+Default is `django.db.backends.postgresql`
   - `TELEGRAM_TOKEN`, `TELEGRAM_TO` - Telegram bot's token and user id for sending notifications.
 Check the [Telegram manuals](https://core.telegram.org/bots#6-botfather) to know more about Telegram bots creation and management.

-In future you may edit the `~/.env` file according to your current requirements as the existing fields are not overwritten with the new deployments.

 #### Initial configs